FJRG2007/snatch/README.md

 It's important to emphasize that **Snatch** is a work in progress, and all operations are conducted locally.
 Users should exercise caution as they assume full responsibility for their actions.

+**Disclaimer**: This tool are for technical discussion and sharing only.
+Illegal use is strictly prohibited.

 ### Use
 Coming Soon.